 The quality of teaching must be demonstrated in appropriate ways.
 Student evaluations of classroom teaching represent a part of the overall assessment of the instructional process.
-Whereas the limitations of the student evaluations are understood, they can be a valuable tool in assessing the teaching process.
-Other examples include review of syllabi, peer review (classroom visits), letters of support from alumni.
+Whereas the limitations of the student evaluations are understood, they can be a

 Evaluations should be considered as a whole over a period of time, i.e., individual evaluations are less indicative than is the trend.
 It is the responsibility of the faculty member to provide persuasive evidence of instructional effectiveness.